Your job search needs a little Monday Motivation! Have you tried these job search activities?

 Tracking Your Job Search Activities contains a hand sheet to use.

 Have you made a “bucket list” of people you want to meet?

 Who Do You Need to Know puts forth this challenge.
 Reach out to peers and those one level above you.
 But before reaching out cold, ask your everyone you know if they know the person!
 You are far more likely to get a response if you drop the name of a mutual connection.

 Have you been researching “target companies” and are you following them on LinkedIn?

-Always have a list of about 50 companies you would like to work for or are researching.
-Job search is a numbers game and you need to be at the right place at the right time.
+You should have a list of about 50 companies you would like to work for or are researching.
+You need to be at the right place at the right time.
 Don’t miss an opportunity.
 Here are places you can go to build your list: